chronicleprotocol/documentation/docs/validators/quickstart.md

   ethRpcUrl: "https://eth.llamarpc.com"
   rpcUrl: "https://eth.llamarpc.com"

+vao:
+  env:
+    normal:
+      CFG_LIBP2P_EXTERNAL_ADDR: '/ip4/64.46.13.31'

 ```

 You can view all values available for the [validator chart](https://github.com/chronicleprotocol/charts/blob/main/charts/validator/README.md#values), however the values provided with the installer are enough to get you going.

-A useful value to add is `.Values.ghost.logLevel`as show above. setting `logLevel: debug`will provide more verbose logging and can help you identify issues with the services.
+A useful value to add is `.Values.global.logLevel`as show above. setting `logLevel: debug`will provide more verbose logging and can help you identify issues with the services.
 Its advised to run the default values (`warning`) once you have your feed stable.
 Acceptable values are `debug, info, warning, error`

 With a valid `values.yaml` file created, you should be able to install a feed: